coreos/docs/kubernetes/running-single-container.md

 [comment]: # (### GCE)

-## Scale the service
+## Scale a service

-Let's say you spoke too soon when you said you 'Only need one container'.
+Let's say you spoke too soon when you said you 'only need one container'.
 We can scale a given deployment with `kubectl scale $DEPLOYMENT_NAME --replcias=$NUM`

 ```
-$ kubectl scale deployments webserver --replicas=5
+$ kubectl scale \
+    deployments webserver \
+    --replicas=5
-$ kubectl get deployments webserver
+$ kubectl get deployment webserver
 NAME        DESIRED   CURRENT   UP-TO-DATE   AVAILABLE   AGE
 webserver   5         5         5            5           18m
 $ kubectl get pods